-All police agencies on the Island except the CPS utilize the provincial P25 digital radio system.
-This system is compatible and interoperate with the similar P25 systems in New Brunswick and Nova Scotia.
-Should the local control infrastructure fail for the radio system, then RCMP radio operations automatically move to Operational Communications Centres in either province.
+All police agencies on the Island except CPS utilizes the provincial P25 digital radio system.
+The P25 system is interoperable with the similar P25 systems in New Brunswick and Nova Scotia.
+Should the local radio communications infrastructure fail, then RCMP radio operations will automatically move to Operational Communications Centres (OCCs) in either province.